Home » Dessert Recipes » Chocolate Cake Pops

 • Mix the cocoa with boiling water in small bowl, stir until smooth.
 Set aside to cool.

-• In a medium bowl, whisk together flour, baking soda, and salt.
+• In a medium bowl, whisk together the flour, baking soda, and salt.
 Set aside.

 • Stir in the vanilla extract.

-• Gradually add the cocoa mixture, beating well.
+• Gradually add the cocoa mixture.

-• Pour batter into prepared pan.
+• Pour the batter into the prepared pan.

 • Cool completely.
 This recipe will make approximately 50 Cake Pops.